-- 5. Wait five (5) minutes to clear out any gas.
+- Wait five (5) minutes to clear out any gas.
 Then smell for gas, including near the floor.
 If you smell gas, STOP!
-Follow "B" in the safety information, column 1, page 22.
-If you don't smell gas, go to the next step. - 6.
-Press in and turn control knob counterclockwise ≁ to the PILOT position.
-Press in control knob for five (5) seconds (see Figure 30).

-Note: You may be running this heater for the first time after hooking up to gas supply.
+Follow B in the safety information, page 22.
+If you don't smell gas, go to the next step. - Press in and turn control knob counterclockwise to the PILOT position.
+Press in control knob for five (5) seconds (see Figure 32). - Note: You may be running this heater for the first time after hooking up to gas supply.
 If so, the control knob may need to be pressed in for 30 seconds or less.
-This will allow air to bleed from the gas system.

-7. With control knob pressed in, press and release ignitor button.
+This will allow air to bleed from the gas system. - With control knob pressed in, press and release ignitor button.
 This will light pilot.
 The pilot is attached to the front burner.
-If needed, keep pressing ignitor button until pilot lights.

-Note: If pilot does not stay lit, contact a qualified service person or gas supplier for repairs.
+If needed, keep pressing ignitor button until pilot lights. - Note: If pilot does not stay lit, contact a qualified service person or gas supplier for repairs.
 Until repairs are made, light pilot with match.
-To light pilot with match, see Manual Lighting Procedure, page 24.

-- 8. Keep control knob pressed in for 30 seconds after lighting pilot.
-After 30 seconds, release control knob. - If control knob does not pop out when released, contact a qualified service person or gas supplier for repairs.

-Note: If pilot goes out, repeat steps 4 through 8, page 22 and above.

-- 9. Slightly push in and turn control knob counterclockwise K to the ON position. - 10.
-Wait one minute and switch selector switch to the ON position to light burners.
-Note: AUTO is only functional when using GWMT1 or GWMS2 optional accessories. - 11.
-Set flame adjustment knob to any level between HI and LO.
+To light pilot with match, see Manual Lighting Procedure, page 24. - Keep control knob pressed in for 30 seconds after lighting pilot.
+After 30 seconds, release control knob. - If control knob does not pop out when released, contact a qualified service person or gas supplier for repairs. - Note: If pilot goes out, repeat steps 4 through 8, page 22 and above. - Slightly push in and turn control knob counterclockwise to the ON position. - Wait one minute and switch selector switch to the ON position to light burners.
+Note: AUTO is only functional when using GWMT1 or GWMS2 optional accessories.

+Figure 32- Control Knob and Ignitor Button Location

+- 11. Set flame adjustment knob to any level between HI and LO. - 12.
+You may shut off the burners and keep the pilot lit by doing one of the following: - a.
+Turn control knob clockwise to the PILOT position. - b.
+Use remote control manual OFF button.

-Figure 30 - Control Knob and Ignitor Button Location CAUTION: Do not try to adjust heating levels by using the equipment shutoff valve.
+A CAUTION: Do not try to adjust heating levels by using the equipment shutoff valve.